Lamb Ragu is an incredibly flavorful and comforting Italian sauce. Tender ground lamb is simmered low and slow in a well seasoned tomato sauce.

 If you’re in a hurry, try our Spaghetti with Meat Sauce instead, and save this one for later.

-Lamb ragu is a great weekend dish.
+Lamb ragu is a great weekend dish, like our Sunday Gravy.
 Just do your work in the afternoon, then enjoy your glass of wine while those flavors build.

 - It’s the ultimate comfort food.
 Kids and adults alike will swoon over this sauce.

 - You can cook it ahead of time.
 Let it sit in fridge overnight and the flavors will develop even more.

 - It’s an easy company meal.
 Your guests will be impressed by your culinary skills.

 - The sauce is very versatile in its uses.
 Although it’s most commonly served with pappardelle, we’ll give you some other serving ideas later in the post.

 - Ground lamb – We are using 2 pounds in this sauce.
 Ragu is primarily a meat sauce, so don’t skimp here.

 - Soffritto – Onion, carrot and celery, the “holy trinity” of Italian cooking.

 - Crushed tomatoes – Alternately, you can use diced, as they will break down during the long cook time.

 - Tomato paste – For added flavor depth.